"You might very well think that. I couldn't possibly comment."

 The King in the second serial is based on Prince Charles, with obvious stand-ins for Princess Diana and Prince William.

-Benjamin Landless, the American proprietor of the corrupt right-leaning Chronicle tabloid, is based to an extent on Rupert Murdoch, the Australian proprietor of several corrupt right-leaning tabloids in Real Life.
+Benjamin Landless, the American proprietor of the corrupt right-leaning Chronicle tabloid shares a resemblance with Rupert Murdoch, the Australian proprietor of several corrupt right-leaning tabloids in Real Life, and the Canadian-born then-owner of The Daily Telegraph, Conrad Black.

 No Party Given: Never officially mentioned in the books, though in the series Urquhart is stated to belong to the Conservative Party.